jtran/calc/mutable_self/README.md

 However, that's a little unsatisfying.
 If this were a functional language, the answer would probably be [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style).
 But even in languages where CPS is commonly used, it's easy to make code difficult to read.
 There would need to be _significant_ benefit to justify breaking from idiomatic Rust.

 One could theoretically do this with async Rust.
-But now you run into all the problems with async, with lifetimes crossing async boundaries.
+But I don't think it's worth the effort unless running on large programs.